 The good news is that our brains are constantly re-shaping themselves, and, much like muscles, even the weakest positive connections can be strengthened with focused attention.
-Through the summer of 2021, we are offering ketamine-assisted psychotherapy at no additional cost to enhance ketamine’s ability to reset brain connections and rise above past trauma and current hardships.
+We offer ketamine-assisted psychotherapy at our Akron ketamine clinic to enhance ketamine’s ability to reset brain connections and rise above past trauma and current hardships.

 Harness the Power of Neuroplasticity With Ketamine